D-Link: Backdoors

 D-Link systematically includes backdoors in their equipment that compromise its users security.
 One of the prominent examples is xmlset_roodkcableoj28840ybtide, which contains the substring roodkcab, which is the word backdoor written backwards.

 In January 2013, version v1.13 for the DIR-100 revA was reported to include a backdoor in the firmware.
 By passing a specific user agent in an HTTP request to the router, normal authentication is bypassed.
 It was reported that this backdoor had been present for some time.
 This backdoor however was closed soon after with a security patch issued by the company.

-In 2024-06-17 information about CVE-2024-6045 backdoor was disclosed.
+Information about the CVE-2024-6045 backdoor was published in the National Vulnerabilities Database (NVD) in 2024.